gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 Logs and configuration files
 ----------------------------

-Three specific output files are built to store information on the MacSyFinder execution:
+Three specific output files are systematically built, whatever the search mode, to store information on MacSyFinder's execution:

  * macsyfinder.conf - contains the configuration information of the run.
-It is useful to recover the parameters used for the run.
+It is useful to recover all the parameters used for the run.
  * macsyfinder.log - the log file, contains raw information on the run.
-Please send it to us with any bug report.
+Please send it to us with any **bug report**.